Ruby Project Etiquette: How to Mind Your P’s and Q’s in a Ruby Project

 - How does require work?

 - What is a Rake Task?
 Why would you use one?

 - What are the components of a Rake Task?

-Update at least one previous project (Credit Check, Jungle Beat, Date Night, Night Writer, Complete Me) to also follow these conventions.
+- Update at least one previous project (Credit Check, Date Night, Enigma, Complete Me) to also follow these conventions.